 A metal plate in the shape of the Cadillac Crest is provided to serve as a lubrication notice and record.
-This plate is mounted on the left front door pillar about six inches below the top of the door as shown in figure 5.
+This plate is mounted on the left front door pillar just below the top hinge as shown in figure 5.